Sonia Roca: Political & International Organizations

-During the presidential elections of 2002 and 2006 she led the electoral campaign for presidential candidateLeon Roldos.
+During the presidential elections of 2002 and 2006 she led the electoral campaign for presidential candidate Leon Roldos.
 In 2007 she was a candidate for the Constitutional Assembly.
 She was considered as a vice presidential candidate during the 2012 elections.

 Academia

 From 1978 to 1996 she was legal advisor to Academia Cotopaxi.
 In 1988 she became the representative of INCAE Instituto Centro Americano de Administración de Empresas for Ecuador.